davisliang/davisliang.github.io/_pages/about.md

 I am an Applied Scientist at [AWS AI](https://amazon.jobs/en/internal/teams/amazonai), working in natural language processing (information retrieval, question answering, machine translation, representation learning, etc.).
 My current academic pursuits involve understanding the underpinnings of how foundation models learn.

-At Amazon, I work with a group of wonderful scientists whose creativity and enthusiasm are the primary reasons why I have not abandoned society to live out my life pedding art NFTs from my sizeable digital estate in the Fashion Street district of Decentraland.
+At Amazon, I work with a group of wonderful scientists whose creativity and enthusiasm are the primary reasons why I have not abandoned society to peddle art NFTs from my sizeable digital estate in the Fashion Street district of Decentraland.

 Prior to Amazon, I worked as a Software Engineer at Yahoo and obtained my MS degree in Computer Science from UC San Diego, where I was advised by [Prof. Gary Cottrell](https://cseweb.ucsd.edu/~gary/).
 During my undergrad, I was fortunate enough to work with [Prof. Michael J Tarr](https://www.cmu.edu/dietrich/psychology/people/core-training-faculty/tarr-michael.html) exploring how humans perceive faces and scenes.